hove-io/navitia/documentation/slate/source/includes/realtime.md

     "stop_time_effect": "delayed",
 }
 ```
+The effect of the disruption is `SIGNIFICANT_DELAYS`.
+It means that the train will arrive late at one or more stations in its journey.

 In the disruption, the delay can be found in the list of "impacted_stops" with the departure/arrival status set to "delayed".
 See the [disruption](#disruption) objects section for its full content and description.